60307390/scheduler-udst-revamp/README.md

 Class Selection
 ...
 ```
+- Recommended to save this text into a `.txt` file after adding everything, so it can be easily reused later.

+### Creating Schedules

  - Hover over the *option buttons* to preview the sections, room numbers, timings of that option.
 An **option** refers to the course's option you see in PeopleSoft "Course Information" page.
  ![3-hover-option.png](demo/assets/3-hover-option.png)